Ziaur Rahman: Presidency

 A documentary on the life of Ziaur Rahman directed by filmmaker Chashi Nazrul Islam.

 Ziaur Rahman became the president of Bangladesh on 21 April 1977.
 Years of disorder from the previous political administration of the Awami League and BAKSAL had left most of Bangladesh's state institutions in disarray, with constant internal and external threats.
 After becoming president in 1977, Ziaur Rahman lifted martial law and introduced massive reforms for the development of the country.

 In late September 1977, a failed coup against his administration occurred.
 A group of Japanese Red Army terrorists hijacked Japan Airlines Flight 472 from India, armed with weapons and ammunition, and forced it to land at Tejgaon International Airport.
-On 30 September, while the attention of the government was riveted on this crisis situation, due to the spreading of panic and disinformation, actions went underway in Bogra Cantonment, where a revolt broke out.
+On 30 September, while the attention of the government was riveted on this crisis, due to the spreading of panic and disinformation, actions went underway in Bogra Cantonment, where a revolt broke out.
 Although the revolt was quickly quelled on the night of 2 October, another revolt started in Dhaka cantonment, led by misinformed airmen of the Bangladesh Air Force (BAF).
 Armed units from these army and air force personnel unsuccessfully attacked Zia's residence, captured Dhaka Radio for a short time and killed eleven air force officers and 30 airmen at Tejgaon International Airport, where they were gathered for negotiations with the hijackers.
 Wing Commander M. Hamidullah Khan TJ, SH, BP (BDF Commander Bangladesh Forces Sector 11), then BAF Ground Defence Commander, quickly put down the rebellion within the Air Force, while the then government was severely shaken.
 Chief of Air Staff AVM AG Mahmud reappointed Wing Commander Hamidullah Khan as Provost Marshal of BAF.
 President Zia immediately appointed Wing Commander Hamidullah Khan as ZMLA (Dhaka) and Director of Martial Law Communications and Control at Tejgaon (present-day PM's Office).
 Government intelligence had failed, and President Ziaur Rahman promptly dismissed the DG-NSI and the DFI chief, AVM Aminul Islam Khan, of 9th GD (P), formerly a coursemate of AVM A. K. Khandkar of the Pakistan Air Force.
 Under Zia's presidential directive, Hamidullah initiated the transfer of DFI at Old Bailey Road from the Ministry of Defence to Dhaka Cantonment under direct control of the president and reorganised it as DGFI.
 In the aftermath, at least 200 soldiers involved in the coup attempt were executed following a military trial.

 The size of Bangladesh police forces was doubled, and the number of soldiers in the army increased from 50,000 to 90,000.
 In 1978, he appointed Hussain Muhammad Ershad as the new Chief of Army Staff, promoting him to the rank of lieutenant general.
 He was viewed as a professional soldier with no political aspirations because of his imprisonment in former West Pakistan during the Bangladesh War of Independence.
 Quietly, Ershad rose to become Zia's close political and military counsellor.